Increased demand driving up data centre densities

-Data centre operators can also maximise per rack density and competitive advantage when scaling – a Base-8 design enables 100 percent fibre utilisation without the need to purchase conversion modules and minimises total cost of ownership (TCO) with port disaggregation.
-As a result, deploying a future-ready Base-8 design as a data centre connectivity solution can facilitate simple, efficient and cost-effective migration to speeds of 40, 100 and even 400G.
+Data Center operators can also maximise per rack density and competitive advantage when scaling – a Base-8 design enables 100 percent fibre utilisation without the need to purchase conversion modules and minimises total cost of ownership (TCO) with port disaggregation.
+As a result, deploying a future-ready Base-8 design as a data center connectivity solution can facilitate simple, efficient and cost-effective migration to speeds of 40, 100 and even 400G.

 Emerging technology for smarter, faster next-gen architecture